 What must occur before a lead is handed over to the sales team?
 What is the minimum score that a lead must attain?

 Once the lead is handed over to sales, it doesn’t necessarily mean that marketing activities aimed at that prospect cease.
-Remember that each prospect these days is in charge of their own journey, and it’s very likely that he or she will jump in and out of the funnel, reversing course or advancing very quickly through the journey.
-There is no linear progression due to the volume of online information prospects come across that can drive them to reconsider or question.
+Remember that each prospect these days determines their own journey, and it’s very likely that he or she will jump in and out of the funnel, reversing course or advancing very quickly through the journey.
+Due to the volume of online information, there is no linear progression.
+Prospects come across much information that can drive them to reconsider and redirect their journeys.

 Therefore, moving a lead along the purchase path is a combined effort.